KSMubasshir/data-structures/README.md

 1. Remove an Edge **e**
 2. Run BFS
-3. Check the color of each vertices
-    a.
-If there is a white node then edge **e** is a bridge
+3. Check the color of each vertices.
+If there is a white node then edge **e** is a bridge.

 ![bridge_example](images/bridge.png)
 ### Hashing